isaqb-org/glossary/README.md

 edited by Dr. Ulrich Becker, Wolfgang Fahl, Phillip Ghadir, Dr. Peter Hruschka, Dr. Carola Lilienthal, Martin Roesch and others.

-Currently the contens are maintained by volunteers from the [iSAQB e.V.](http://isaqb.org), a non-profit volunteer association - see the contributors list of this repository.
+Currently the content is maintained by volunteers from the [iSAQB e.V.](http://isaqb.org), a non-profit volunteer association - see the contributors list of this repository.

 #### How to Become Contributor